steffenkaschke/bob-style/projects/ui-framework/src/lib/lists/selects.properties.md

 #### Single/Multi Select common properties
 Name | Type | Description | Default
 --- | --- | --- | ---
-[tooltipType] | TruncateTooltipType | you can use CSS or Material tooltip for truncated value text | CSS [hasPrefix] | boolean | if you are providing `input-prefix` ng-content, set this to true | false &nbsp; | &nbsp; | &nbsp; | &nbsp;
+[defaultIcon] | Icons | icon to show, when there is no value (useful when creating Employee-selects with avatars/icons) [tooltipType] | TruncateTooltipType | you can use CSS or Material tooltip for truncated value text | CSS [hasPrefix] | boolean | if you are providing `input-prefix` ng-content, set this to true | false &nbsp; | &nbsp; | &nbsp; | &nbsp;